Great Barrington Declaration: Authors

-Sunetra Gupta is a Professor of Theoretical Epidemiology at the Oxford University Department of Zoology.
+Sunetra Gupta is a professor of theoretical epidemiology at the Oxford University Department of Zoology.
 Gupta has been a critic of early COVID-19 lockdown strategy, arguing that the cost is too high for the poorest in society, and expressing concern about the risk of widespread starvation in many countries because of lockdown-related disruptions in food supply chains.
 In 2020, Gupta led a group which in March released a widely criticized modelling study suggesting, in one of its scenarios, that half the population of the United Kingdom might already have been infected with COVID-19, and in September a preprint study which argued herd immunity thresholds might be lower than expected due to pre-existing immunity in the population.
 Rupert Beale of the Francis Crick Institute described the March preprint as "ridiculous" and "not even passed by peer review".
 Gupta was one author of a 21 September letter to the British prime minister, Boris Johnson, recommending shielding of vulnerable groups of people rather than the lockdown method of the British government response to the COVID-19 pandemic.
 Of the declaration's signatories, Gupta said: "We're saying, let's just do this for the three months that it takes for the pathogen to sweep through the population", arguing that the situation would only be temporary.
 Gupta has dismissed claims of having a right-wing perspective, claiming to be "more Left than Labour".

-Jay Bhattacharya is the Director of the National Institutes of Health and a former professor of medicine at Stanford University whose research focused on the economics of health care.
+Jay Bhattacharya later became the director of the National Institutes of Health and a former professor of medicine at Stanford University whose research focused on the economics of health care.
 Before he co-authored the declaration, Bhattacharya co-wrote an opinion piece in The Wall Street Journal titled "Is the Coronavirus as Deadly as They Say?", in which he claimed that there was little evidence to support shelter-in-place orders and quarantines of the COVID-19 pandemic in the United States, and was a lead author of a serology study released in April which suggested that as many as 80,000 residents of Santa Clara County, California might have already been infected with COVID-19.
 The study and conduct of the research drew wide criticism for statistical and methodological errors and apparent lack of disclosure of conflicts.
 The study was later revealed to have received undisclosed funding from JetBlue's founder David Neeleman, according to an anonymous whistle blower.
 Bhattacharya said that he received racist attacks and death threats during the pandemic, and he also claimed that "Big tech outlets like Facebook and Google" suppressed "our ideas, falsely deeming them 'misinformation'".
 He also said that "I started getting calls from reporters asking me why I wanted to 'let the virus rip', when I had proposed nothing of the sort."
 Bhattacharya argued that the declaration did not take "a contrarian position, but represents the standard way of dealing with respiratory virus pandemics that the world has followed for a century until 2020."